Bruce Kent

-Bruce Kent (22 June 1929 – 8 June 2022) was an English Catholic former priest who became a political activist in the Campaign for Nuclear Disarmament (CND), holding various leadership positions in the organisation.
+David Bruce Kent (22 June 1929 – 8 June 2022) was an English Roman Catholic priest who became a political activist in the Campaign for Nuclear Disarmament (CND), holding various leadership positions in the organisation.

-Early life
+Early life and education

 Born on 22 June 1929 in Blackheath, Southeast London, Kent was the son of Molly (Marion) and Kenneth Kent.
+His parents were Canadian, with his father Presbyterian and his mother Catholic.
+He was educated in Canada at Lower Canada College, to escape The Blitz of the Second World War.
+He returned to England and attended Stonyhurst College.

+After completing his schooling, he was called up for National Service; this was a period of his life that he "he enjoyed and never tried to disown".
+He served in the Royal Tank Regiment, British Army from 1947 to 1949.
+After officer training, he was commissioned in the Royal Armoured Corps as a second lieutenant on 20 August 1948.

-He was educated in Canada before attending Stonyhurst College.
-He served as an officer in the Royal Tank Regiment from 1947 to 1949, and read Jurisprudence at Brasenose College, Oxford, from 1949 to 1952.
-In 1952, he began a six-year course studying for the priesthood at St Edmund's seminary in Ware, Hertfordshire.
+During a period of leave from the army, he attended the Easter 1949 retreat at Stonyhurst College, his old school, and first felt the call to the priesthood.
+His Presbyterian father disapproved and negotiated that he would first attend university before making a decision.
+As such, after finishing his military service, he went on to read Jurisprudence at Brasenose College, Oxford, from 1949 to 1952.
+In 1952, his mind made up, he began a six-year course studying for the priesthood at St Edmund's seminary in Ware, Hertfordshire.

 Priesthood

-In 1958, Kent was ordained as a Catholic priest for the Diocese of Westminster and between 1958 and 1987 served in several London parishes, latterly becoming secretary to Cardinal John Heenan.
+In 1958, Kent was ordained as a Catholic priest for the Diocese of Westminster.
+He served his curacy at Our Lady of Victories, Kensington and then at St Pius X Parish Church, North Kensington.
+From 1963 to 1966, he served as secretary to Cardinal John Heenan.
+Kent was made a Monsignor at only 35 years old.
 Between 1966 and 1974, he was the Catholic chaplain to the University of London.
-He was chairman of the charity War on Want from 1974 to 1976.
+From 1974 to 1976, he was chaplain to Pax Christi and chairman of the charity War on Want.
+In 1977, he returned to parish ministry, having been appointed as parish priest of St Aloysius Church, Somers Town, near Euston railway station.
+Having been granted permission by Cardinal Basil Hume, he accepted the appointment as general secretary of the Campaign for Nuclear Disarmament in January 1980, and was moved to become an assistant priest at St John the Evangelist Church, Islington.

-In 1987, Kent retired from the priesthood.
+In February 1987, Kent retired from the priesthood.
 Contrary to some reports, he claimed to have never requested laicization and to have remained a priest.
 However, his canonically illicit marriage 14 months after his retirement incurred automatic laicization.

 In 1992, he was a candidate for the Labour Party in the constituency of Oxford West and Abingdon, where he came third.
 Had he been elected, he would at the time have been prevented, as an ordained priest, from taking his seat in the House of Commons.
 Sitting Member of Parliament and Conservative minister John Patten, also a Catholic, retained his seat.